ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 }
 ```

-You can solve this problem by defining a new protocol that does not use Self nor associated types.
+You can solve this problem by defining a new protocol that does not use Self nor associated types, so that you can make the code simpler.

 ```Swift
 protocol BitWidthServer{